 - Ask teachers for recommendations.
 If you haven’t done so yet, ask two academic teachers from junior or senior year to write college recommendation letters for you.

 - Sign up for the SAT or ACT.
-Most colleges are going to want to see a score from either test.
-If you haven’t taken one of them yet, sign up and take it this fall.
+Although most colleges are test-optional, having a high test score from either the SAT or ACT can add to your application.
+If you haven’t taken one of them yet, sign up and take a test this fall.

-- Meet with your guidance counselor and learn your high school’s process for sending out your transcript and recommendations to your colleges.
+- Meet with your school counselor and learn your high school’s process for sending out your transcript and recommendations to your colleges.

 - Do well in your classes.
 You’ve heard time and time again how important junior year is, and it’s no joke.